 Categories: Be on the Lookout

-The NOPD is searching for a missing woman reported from the 2800 block of Law Street.
+The NOPD is looking for a man reported missing from the 500 block of Canal Street.

 by Aaron E. Looney

 The NOPD is seeking to interview a man considered to be a person of interest in the investigation of an armed robbery that occurred on May 10 in the 1500 block of Virginia Marie Street.

 by Dawne Massey

 NOPD needs the public’s assistance in locating a missing juvenile.